homebridge-xiaomi-roborock-vacuum/homebridge-xiaomi-roborock-vacuum/miio/docs/reporting-issues.md

 ## Something with your device does not work

 To make debugging an issue with your device easier it helps to include some debug information.
-You will need to have the `miio` command line interface installed to get some of this information.
+You will need to have the `miio-vacuum` command line interface installed to get some of this information.
 You can install it via `npm` in a terminal window:

 `npm install -g homebridge-xiaomi-roborock-vacuum`

-The `miio` tool comes with a command for inspecting a device.
+The `miio-vacuum` tool comes with a command for inspecting a device.
 You will need either the device id or address of your device.
 To use the inspect tool run:

 `miio-vacuum inspect id-or-address --token tokenAsHex`